 Things to Consider Prior to the Hog Hunt

 With every hunt you must consider the weather.
-When hunting hogs you have to take into account the wind direction and wind speed.
+When shooting hogs you have to take into account the wind direction and wind speed.
 A light and variable wind will result in the hogs busting you, as you just can’t beat their nose.
 A 5 to 10 MPH wind will work best.
 Ensure you have the wind in your favor when selecting an observation point.

 Field conditions are important also.
 A fresh plant planted peanut field is very soft.
 Add the spring rain and you will might cause more damage to the field than the hogs are.
 Always consider the farmers investment and treat their fields with respect.